Sexual Offense Policy

 Any professional counselors working in the Wellness Center must attend an approved program on the counseling of sexual offense survivors.

 There are a number of resources in the St. Louis community for those who have experienced a sexual offense.
 Such resources include: ALIVE, The Men's Center of St. Louis, and the Women's Self-Help Center.

-XIII.
+XIV.
 Policy Implementation Committee

 The Policy Implementation Committee consists of the Associate Provost, the Associate Vice President and Chief Human Resources Officer, the Dean of Students, all Title IX Coordinators, the Hearing Officers, the Director of Public Safety, and the Advocate.